pavel-perina/panorama-jl/README.md

 * Earth is not flat - if you draw line from point A to B, it has different azimuth in both points.
 Imagine plane that starts in USA, goes north east and arrives to Europe going south east.
 This makes annotating distant hills somewhat difficult.
 * Earth is not perfect sphere - hopefully this does not seem to matter as much.
 * Athmospehere gets less dense with altitude due to decreasing pressure.
 As it gets colder, density slightly increases (for given pressure), which slightly compensates this effect.
-Refractive index changes a bit a ray of light that travels up at low angle is bend back towards the ground.
-By trial-error and comparing rendered image with photo, surrounded terrain is mapped onto sphere that is 18% bigger than Earth.
+Refractive index changes a bit and ray of light that travels up at low angle is bend back towards the ground.
+By trial-error and comparing rendered image with photo, surrounding terrain is mapped onto sphere that is 18% bigger than Earth.
 Reference photo was taken at temperature inversion.
 It's not typical, but it helps to keep humid air, dust and smog close to the ground and it makes extreme visibility posible.
 * Surprisingly not all data I've found are accurate.
 Czech hills with prominence over 100m, Slovak hills over 200m have sometimes position erros up to low hundreds of meters.
-Original SRTM data have some voids as optical measurement failed on snow covered places.
+Original SRTM data have some voids as optical measurement failed on snow covered places and this is another source of misplaced annotations (hopefully fixed SRTM data can be found and there are other data sources)

 ## Interesting links